jeffreydyao/recently-played/README.md

 | `APPLE_DEVELOPER_TEAM_ID` | To locate your Team ID, sign in to your [developer account](https://developer.apple.com/account), and click Membership in the sidebar.
 Your Team ID appears in the Membership Information section under the team name. | ✅ |
 | `APPLE_DEVELOPER_KEY_ID` | Follow the Apple Developer instructions [here](https://help.apple.com/developer-account/#/devcdfbb56a3).
 Enable Media Services for your key. | ✅ |

+## Why'd I make this project?
+I first learned HTML, CSS and JS by making a [page](listening-to.vercel.app) that displayed my recently listened to tracks from Last.fm.
+However, I wanted to pull data **directly** from the Spotify API and also learn more about React, TypeScript, APIs and web development in general.
+Building this project allowed me to dive deep into those things.

+## What'd I learn?
+A blog post is coming soon. ([Visit my site!](jyao.me))

+- How to build a performant web app
+  - JavaScript and React memory management - removing listeners and clearing timers when components unmount, etc.
+  - Debugging memory leaks and more with Chrome / Safari DevTools + LightHouse (I got my app to 99 on all the metrics!)
+  - Next.js best practices and image optimization
+- More about JS/TS, React and web development in general
+  - JavaScript: event listeners and new methods including Temporal()
+  - React: Hooks, refs and component lifecycles
+  - Next.js: API routes, image optimization
+  - Working with framer-motion and other nice libraries
+  - Traversing and working with JSON data
+  - Consuming APIs